thibmeu/drand-rs/assets/handwaving-cryptography.md

 ## Timelock encryption

-drand beacons produce signatures at regular interval (fastnet uses 3s for instance), which is the minimum interval we can lock data for.
+drand beacons produce signatures at regular interval (quicknet uses 3s for instance), which is the minimum interval we can lock data for.
 We assimilates this to a clock.
 We know that signature for round `p` is going to be for message `m = (p)`.
 We also know the public key `S`.

 We want to encrypt text `M` towards round `p`.